 How is forest and water health managed and why is it important?
 Week 1/Day 1: Prior Knowledge Question.
 Denver Metro Water Festival 2014.
 Healthy Forests Definition Presentation.
 Forest Health and the Mountain Pine Beetle Resources.
 Why Healthy Forests Matter.
 Pine Beetle Study Materials.
 Forest Health/Forest Fire Exploration.
 Global Forest Change in the Classroom.
 Western Water Threatened by Wildfire.
 Colorado Wildfire Risk Map.
-Colorado Wildfires Threaten Water Supplies.
+Colorado Wildfires Threaten Water Supplies -- National Geographic News.
 This story is part of a special National Geographic News series on global water issues.
 Last week, aerial views of Rampart Reservoir, a critical water-storage facility for Colorado Springs, Colorado, showed spot fires billowing tentacles of smoke over the lake’s forested shores.

 "It smelled like a big smelly cigar," said Andy Funchess, a water systems field operations manager for the Colorado Springs water utility.
 Funchess spends his workdays monitoring and maintaining the city’s 25 reservoirs and hundreds of miles of pipeline and canals.
 As strong winds helped the Waldo Canyon Fire puncture black holes into the evergreen landscape around the reservoir, Funchess gave up on trying to predict the fire’s erratic behavior and was evacuated.
 The Waldo Canyon Fire, which started 11 days ago and has swept over nearly 18,000 acres, is now 70 percent contained.
 (See the Denver Post’s real-time fire map.)

 “We’ve seen the lingering effects of forest fires in our watersheds,” Chesney said.
 Water Supply Study.
 Water: A Zero Sum Game.
 How Watershed works—Help | ArcGIS for Desktop.
-Colorado SNOTEL Watershed Time Series Snowpack Graphs.
+Colorado SNOTEL Watershed Time Series Snowpack Graphs | NRCS Colorado.
 NRCS National Water and Climate Center | Mapper 2.0.
 Conservation Study Resources for Culminating Activity.
 Colorado Water Conservation Board.
 Municipal and Industrial (M&I) Colorado’s population is expected to nearly double to between 8.6 and 10 million people by 2050, with the majority residing in the Arkansas, South Platte and Metro Basins.
 This population growth will drive a significant need for additional water to meet future M&I demands.
 Colorado also needs water for Self Supplied Industrial (SSI) uses, including energy, snow making, breweries and other large industries.
 Colorado’s tremendous energy resources include traditional sources, such as crude oil, natural gas and oil shale, as well as renewable sources, such as geothermal, wind power, solar power and ethanol/biofuels.

 1 January 2015 | Water flowing from Colorado watersheds are critical to many US states.
 Snowmelt sliding down the Rocky Mountains feeds rivers like the Colorado and Arkansas that supplies western states with a water source.
 But the catastrophic wildfire that has been tearing through the southwestern state in an increasingly more violent way puts the headwaters of these waterways in jeopardy.
 The late 1990s and early 2000s saw two fires that together burned 150,000 acres of forestland and dumped 40 years’ worth of sediment into the Strontia Springs Reservoir.
 Strontia Springs is a key source of water.
 It helps supply the 1.3 million customers of Denver Water, a water provider, with clean water.
 Fire suppression has made wildfire intensity that much worse.